 In the world of animal agriculture, the dairy industry is often considered the lesser of all evils.
 We are pretty much trained to associate dairy production with happiness.
-Cow cartoons on yogurt cups are always smiling, California diary cows have their own commercials where they literally sing and dance with joy.
+Cow cartoons on yogurt cups are always smiling, California dairy cows have their own commercials where they literally sing and dance with joy.
 Why wouldn’t have any reason to believe that the life of a dairy cow is anything but fabulous and borderline euphoric?

 While we wish that life for dairy cows was truly this way, the reality is much, much bleaker.
 In the U.S. alone, dairy farms produce about 196 billion gallons of milk a year.
 To reach these high yields, the dairy industry has transformed into an industrial operation where cows are kept in small, confined areas, continuously impregnated and milked.
-Today’s factory-farm raised dairy cow produces around 100 gallons of milk a day – that is nearly 10 times more than the average cow would naturally.
+Today’s factory-farm raised dairy cow produces around 100 pounds of milk a day – that is nearly 10 times more than the average cow would naturally.
 All these factors combine would hardly make for the elated cows we see on billboards.

 One part of the dairy equation that often gets forgotten is what happens to the calf.
 In order for a female cow to produce milk, she has to have recently given birth.
 In nature, the milk produced by the mother would go to feed her baby, but in the dairy industry this milk is diverted to humans and the baby seems to disappear from the equation.
 To give you an idea of how the dairy industry has fundamentally altered the natural life cycle of a cow, let’s look into the life of a dairy calf.